Do Ragdoll Cats Make Good Pets?

 - Endurance – The life span of Ragdoll cats averages around 15 years.
 Each individual’s life span varies according to genetic facts, medical issues developed throughout the years, quality of nutrition and care, living conditions, etc.

-As you can see, these factors make Ragdolls very beautiful, royal-like cats that are highly sought after.
-However, many people simply see these features and don't do further research.
+As you can see, these factors make Ragdolls lovely, royal-like cats that are highly sought after.
+But unfortunately, many people see these features and don’t do further research.

-After all, cats are living, breathing souls, and no matter how beautiful they are, there is more to them than just their looks.
-Make sure that you take all the other factors into consideration.
+After all, cats are living, breathing souls; no matter how beautiful they are, there is more to them than just their looks.
+So make sure that you take all the other factors into consideration.

 What Personality Are You Looking For?

-Once again, every Ragdoll cat is different, so if your cat doesn't match this exact description, don't fret!
-It's very important to get to know the kitty you're considering adopting, and making your decision based on their individual personality.
+Once again, every Ragdoll cat is different, so if your cat doesn’t match this exact description, don’t fret!
+It’s imperative to get to know the kitty you’re considering adopting and decide based on its personality.

-- Ragdolls are extremely sociable with humans - both their masters and other people.
+- Ragdolls are incredibly friendly with humans – both their masters and other people.

 - Ragdolls are very close to their masters, but they are not pushy.

 - Ragdolls show their love through constant proximity to their masters.

 - Ragdolls are very playful cats with a lot of love to give.